Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 ### Zero-step algorithms
 Zero-step algorithms refer to all algorithms which require no vertex messaging step, and can be expressed just using a {s}`select()` operation.
-This means that the algorithm only requires knowledge of each vertex and the edges connected to it, and might be known as local measures in the network science literature.
+This means that the algorithm only requires knowledge of each vertex and the edges connected to it.
+This might be familiar as `local measures` in the network science literature.
 Some algorithms that fit into this category are:
 * Vertex degree
 * Vertex/edge property extraction